openmost/datalayer/README.md

 ### Pagination `dataLayer` structure

-`pagination` object structure is automatically added to all pages that have pagination.
+The `pagination` object structure is automatically added to all pages that have pagination.

 Easy access to your pagination data, detect if users are using your pagination as much as you want.